by Gisella Gianina

 (There are bits of him scattered everywhere in her head, always leading her back to square one.)

-The woman in red writes lyrics.
+The woman writes lyrics.

 About her love for music, a passerby’s baby crying with all its might, the continuous flickering of the broken streetlight just across her balcony, her lover’s laugh, low and calming—her demons, sometimes.
 She writes about anything that lingers in her mind longer than necessary, things that arouse an emotion within her, no matter how undesirable.